SongEditor: Adapting Zero-Shot Song Generation Language Model as a Multi-Task Editor: SongEditor

 \subsection{Multi-Source Track-Wise Editing}

-Furthermore, we explore adding vocal or accompaniment completion functions to the model.
-As shown in Figure~\ref{fig:architecture}, a source separation algorithm is first applied to the original audio.
-Then, SongEditor takes either separated track as auxiliary context to complete the other one.
-The provided track is passed through a gated multi-source encoder and incorporated into the language model.
-Details are introduced below.
+Furthermore, we explore the integration of vocal and accompaniment completion into the model.
+As depicted in Figure~\ref{fig:architecture}, SongEditor utilizes either the separated vocal or accompaniment track as auxiliary context to complete the other.
+The provided track is processed through a gated multi-source encoder and incorporated into the language model.
+Details of this process are introduced below.

 \paragraph{Source Separation} The Band-Split RNN (BS-RNN)~\cite{yu2022high, luo2023music} is adopted as source separation module for track-wise editing.
-BSRNN splits the spectrogram into multiple subbands and performs bidirectional LSTM layers across both subbands and frames.
+BS-RNN splits the spectrogram into multiple subbands and performs bidirectional LSTM layers across both subbands and frames.
 Given that music typically has a higher sample rate and a broader frequency range, BS-RNN is exceptionally suitable for music source separation.
 We leverage BS-RNN to separate vocals from the mixture, leaving the remaining as accompaniments.

 During the training phase, a white noise $\epsilon\sim\mathbb{N}(0, \sigma^2)$ is added to the separated vocals in order to prevent the potential leakage of remaining music components after separation~\cite{donahue2023singsong}.
 In this paper, $\sigma$ is set to 0.01, resulting in a signal-to-noise ratio (SNR) of 40dB.